ortus-boxlang/boxlang-docs/language/components/static-constructs.md

 ### Where can I apply it?

-In Boxlang, the `static` keyword can be applied in the pseudo-constructor in order to initialize static variables in a component.
+In BoxLang, the `static` keyword can be applied in the pseudo-constructor in order to initialize static variables in a component.
 This is called the **static constructor**.
 The keyword can also be applied to functions within a Component in order to declare static functions.

 ## Static Constructor